-- Instructions Provides instructions on entering values into the spreadsheet and column descriptions. - One-time adjustments history Shows a record of each amount added or subtracted to an account. - New one-time adjustments Allows you to enter the replacement amount for each account.
+- Instructions Provides instructions about entering values into the spreadsheet and column descriptions. - · One-time adjustments history Shows a record of each amount added or subtracted to an account. - New one-time adjustments Lets you enter the replacement amount for each account.